-Healing from The Trauma of Divorce: 10 Best Islamic Practices
+Trauma of Divorce: 10 Powerful Islamic Practices for Recovery

 Divorce is often described as one of life’s most painful and challenging experiences, akin to mourning the death of a loved one.
 It disrupts your daily routine and your emotional and spiritual well-being.
 Surprisingly, statistics show that the divorce rate in many Muslim-majority countries is rising, pointing to a growing need for guidance and support in overcoming this trauma.
+For example, in Kuwait recent data shows that nearly 48% of marriages end in divorce, Egypt about 40%, Jordan ~37.2%, and Qatar ~37%.
 The good news is that Islamic teachings offer a comprehensive framework for healing.
 Below are ten powerful, sequential practices grounded in Islamic principles that can help you navigate and overcome the trauma of divorce.

 1. Seeking Refuge in Allah (SWT)

 Islam teaches that Allah (SWT) is the ultimate source of comfort and support.
-When facing divorce, the first step is to turn to Him.
+When facing divorce, many people desperately search for a specific dua for divorce.
+The most powerful first step, however, is to turn to Allah (SWT) for strength and sufficiency.
 Recite the following dua: “Hasbiyallahu la ilaha illa Huwa” (Allah is sufficient for me; there is no deity except Him).
 This invocation helps strengthen your faith and reminds you that Allah (SWT) is always there to support you.

 2. Understanding Qadr (Divine Decree)